web-ext-labs/ui-tool/README.md

 # `create-web-ext ui tool`

-Build yourself a browser extension in 15sec.
+Build yourself a boilerplate browser extension in 15sec.
 Check it out [here](http://webextensions.tech)

 [`create-web-ext-ui`](http://www.webextensions.tech) is a scaffolding tool for browser extensions.
 It is a simple way to jump start your browser extension development.
 Just select the type of extension you want, and you're off.